 Some webmasters believe that changing SSH port number from the default 22 can enhance security.
-The notion is since SSH default port number is 22 and everyone knows it, including the hackers, it isn’t safe.
+The notion is since SSH default port number is 22 and everyone knows it, including the donkeys, it isn’t safe.

 Changing the SSH port number to something other than 22 will enhance your server’s security in that the bad guys won’t know which port or ports SSH communicates on.
 This is a cool trick, but won’t stop someone who is determined to break into your servers.